 Three weeks after eDEN handed over the keys, the world went into lock-down, and the international events which were booked for the rest of the year were soon cancelled.
 Due to this, Simon had to adapt and find new ways to run his already successful business without leaving his home.

-In a matter of weeks, Simon’s garden office quickly became a full broadcast suite, with Microsoft Hub software and four screens allowing him to record, publish and transmit video to anywhere in the world.
+In a matter of weeks, with the help of specialist interior designers at Guthrie and Kirkwood, Simon’s garden office quickly became a full broadcast suite, with Microsoft Hub software and four screens allowing him to record, publish and transmit video to anywhere in the world.
 Simon began rebooking his clients virtually, taking all his services online from his connected eDEN garden office, and delivering presentations to as many as 5,000 people at a time.

 The bespoke garden office not only allowed him to supercharge his business, but it became a retreat and ideation space, allowing him separation from the house and space to think big for his own business and on behalf of his clients.

 Simon told us “I still sometimes have to get up at 3am due to the time difference in the countries where I am delivering my training, but I now only have to commute 10 meters.
 I get to spend so much more time with my family, and being around has become more important than ever.”

 Irrelevant of their size, many of Simon’s clients have been impacted by covid in a number of ways, but his optimistic outlook and ability to adapt has enabled him to double his turnover in a year.
 When asked about how he chose eDEN as his preferred supplier, Simon told us…